Last updated on November 17, 2022

 The Trikrat forest includes several reserved tracts: Skarzhinsky Summer Farm, Vasilevsky apiary, and the Labyrinth.
 The forest contains one 300-year-old oak tree and dozens of 250-year-old oak trees.

-There are not many territories left in the South of Ukraine, where the pristine nature would be preserved.
+There are not many territories left in the South of Ukraine, where pristine nature would be preserved.
 But they still exist, and Kinburn Spit can rightly be attributed to them.
-It is unique in its location, climate, flora, and fauna.
-In fact, we are talking about a reclaimed sandy spit, on the one hand, it is washed by the waters of the Black Sea, and on the other — by the Dnieper River.
-The total area of the spit is only 200 hectares, but such a variety of flora and fauna is rarely seen anywhere: 60 species of animals, 600 species of plants, Kinburn mud, and salt lakes, deposits of white clay, relict groves.
-As well as the remains of the Turkish fortress Kinburn, the Komendantskoye tract, the shallow waters of the Yagorlitskaya inlet, the spire of the spit - the place where the waters of the Dnieper-Bug estuary and the Black Sea meet, etc. It was in order to preserve all this beauty at the base of the spit that regional landscape park.
+It is unique in its location, climate, flora, and fauna are talking about a reclaimed sandy spit, on the one hand, it is washed by the waters of the Black Sea, and on the other — by the Dnieper River.
+The total area of the spit is only 200 hectares, but such a variety of flora and fauna is rarely seen anywhere: 60 species of animals, 600 species of plants, Kinburn mud, and salt lakes, deposits of white clay, and relict groves.
+As well as the remains of the Turkish fortress Kinburn, the Komendantskoye tract, the shallow waters of the Yagorlitskaya inlet, the spire of the spit — the place where the waters of the Dnieper-Bug estuary and the Black Sea meet, etc. It was to preserve all this beauty at the base of the spit that the regional landscape park was.

 The peculiarity of the spit is that there are no roads as such.
 On the one hand, this makes it difficult for people to move along the spit, but on the other hand, it only helps to save it from the destructive effects of human society.
 Here are ideal beaches, unique forests, a variety of medicinal plants, and an orchid field.